tichopad/alacritty-theme-switch/README.md

 The CLI utility allows to save multiple Alacritty configuration files, which can contain only a subset of Alacritty configuration options (e.g. colors, fonts) inside a directory.
 The intended usage is dynamically switching between multiple color themes (hence the name), but it can be used with any configuration options.

-Executing `alacritty-switch-theme` then shows a list of all these files and allows you to select one.
+Executing `alacritty-theme-switch` then shows a list of all these files and allows you to select one.
 The selected configuration is then merged with the main Alacritty configuration file and saved.